 Your pelvis is essential in allowing you walk, run, and lift weights.
 It’s also incredibly important for proper posture.

-Anterior pelvic tilt (in which your “hip” bones tip forward and your tailbone tilts up and back) is by far the most common posture problem I see at Ascent Chiropractic, and it’s a problem that affects almost everyone who spends much of their day sitting.
+Anterior pelvic tilt (in which your “hip” bones tip forward and your tailbone tilts up and back) is by far the most common posture problem I see at Ascent Chiropractic in Brookfield, and it’s a problem that affects almost everyone who spends much of their day sitting.
 It leads to poor exercise technique and increased risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders.

 Wondering if you have anterior pelvic tilt?

 The easiest visual clues to look for are a forward tipped pelvis, increased lower back curve (sway back), and a “bulging” (not necessarily fat) abdomen.

 Let’s take a look at the average person’s profile.
 Many people will find that their head is jutting forward, or their shoulders are slumped forward coupled with a hunchback posture, or that their lower back is so arched that your stomach protrudes forward, giving them “butt and gut syndrome”.
 These are all effects of anterior pelvic tilt.